SeaQL/seaql.github.io/Seaography/docs/04-custom-endpoints/03-custom-mutation.md

 }
 ```

-Then we can define the mutation endpoint:
+Then we can define the mutation endpoint.
+The business logic is:

+1. Look up the specifc customer and film
+2. Find if there is inventory in store.
+If not, return error
+3. Create a new rental record and remove the item from inventory

 ```rust
 #[CustomFields]